 The Washington State Department of Transportation (WSDOT) is committed to context-appropriate, multimodal, performance-based designs.
 WSDOT’s goal is to optimize existing system capacity and safety through better interconnectivity of all transportation modes.
 Community engagement is an essential element.

 This chapter provides an overview of the practical design approach that WSDOT uses to make project decisions.
 The remaining chapters in Division 11 provide specific design policy details for each procedural step.
 WSDOT’s practical design approach is context-appropriate, multi-modal and performance-based.
-Practical design utilizes a collaborative approach, design flexibility, and a high likelihood of variable solutions.
+Practical design uses appropriate performance metrics, stakeholder input, and agency risk management practices to help identify investments that address a given problem in the most efficient manner possible, regardless of the mode, activity, or agency/organization with jurisdiction.
 As a result, WSDOT’s practical design finds consistency through the procedural process applied rather than pre-determined outcomes for projects.

-This chapter provides:

-An overview of the WSDOT Practical Solutions initiative.

-An overview of the practical design process.

-Information regarding the importance of design control selection.
+This chapter provides an overview of practical solutions, practical design, and the different elements that are examined and documented in design decisions.

-1100.01(1) Practical Solutions
+1100.02 Practical Solutions